-As someone who’s spent countless hours analyzing cricket statistics and witnessing dramatic matches, I’ve always been fascinated by those rare moments when powerful batting lineups crumble like a house of cards.
 Today, I’m going to share something that every cricket fan finds absolutely gripping – the lowest scores in ODI cricket history.
 These aren’t just numbers; they’re stories of unexpected collapses that left fans shocked and created unforgettable cricket moments.

 What makes this topic particularly interesting is how it shows that even the strongest teams can have their off days.
 Whether you’re a die-hard cricket enthusiast or just getting started with the sport, understanding these historic low scores helps you appreciate the complexities of ODI cricket and the fine line between victory and defeat.

-Lowest Scores In ODI History
+List of 20 Lowest Score In ODI History

 The cricket world has witnessed some shocking batting collapses that have left fans and experts speechless.
 Here’s a detailed look at the most memorable low scores in ODI history: